ignite/cli/docs/kb/band.md

 Customize your band oracle with flags:

 - --module string - name of the new IBC Module to add the packets to
-- --path string - file path of the app, efault is the current directory (`"."`)
+- --path string - path of the app, default is the current directory (`"."`)
 - --signer string - signer label, default is `creator`

 ### Acknowledgement messages